 Many of the raw materials needed to drive the green revolution are in short supply, while extraction – along with construction of renewable facilities – carries risks to nature and biodiversity.
 The renewables industry itself may be vulnerable to climate change, so any solutions must attempt to build resilience to ensure a ready future supply of clean energy for all nations, rich and poor.

 Discover the barriers to scaling renewable energy in KPMG International's latest report

 As biodiversity become a growing priority, businesses are learning more about how their operations affect the natural world – and what they can do to mitigate any negative impacts.
 Driven by the Taskforce on Nature-related Financial Disclosures (TNFD), regulators are increasingly asking organizations to incorporate both climate- and nature-related risks into their reporting.

-Understanding the requirements of both the TNFD and the TCFD (Taskforce on Climate-related Financial Disclosures) is essential, in order to satisfy regulators, investors, customers and other stakeholders.
-Boards are under significant pressure to address environmental issues, and need to grasp the implications of climate and nature risks and opportunities.
+Understanding the requirements of both the TNFD and the TCFD (Taskforce on Climate-related Financial Disclosures) is essential, to satisfy regulators, investors, customers, and other stakeholders.
+Boards are under significant pressure to address environmental issues and need to grasp the implications of climate and nature risks and opportunities.
 We recommend an integrated approach, to embed sustainability and evolve to a circular, climate- and nature-friendly business model.